dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

 >**NOTE:** The default value for controllerCount is 2.
 It is recommended to not change this unless really required.
 Also, if the controller count is greater than the number of available nodes (where the pods can be scheduled), some controller pods will remain in a Pending state.

-If you are using the Container Storage Module Operator, the value to adjust is:
+If you are using the Container Storage Modules Operator, the value to adjust is:

 ```yaml
 replicas: 2
 ```

-For more details about configuring Controller HA using the Container Storage Module Operator, see the [Container Storage Module Operator documentation](../../../getting-started/installation/operator/#custom-resource-definitions).
+For more details about configuring Controller HA using the Container Storage Modules Operator, see the [Container Storage Modules Operator documentation](../../../getting-started/installation/operator/#custom-resource-definitions).
 ## CSI Ephemeral Inline Volume

 The CSI PowerScale driver version 1.4.0 and later supports CSI ephemeral inline volumes.